Today's Articles

 On this date in 1860, we remember Henrietta Vinton Davis.
 She was a Black actress and an international leader of the Garvey movement.

-She started her own company in Chicago in 1893, traveling to the Caribbean, and collaborated on writing "Our Old Kentucky Home."
-Her connections in Jamaica and her friendship with Marcus Garvey attracted her to the Universal Negro Improvement Association (UNIA-ACL) in 1918.
+She started her own company in Chicago in 1893, traveling to the Caribbean, and collaborated with Stephen Foster on writing "Our Old Kentucky Home."
+Her connections in Jamaica and friendship with Marcus Garvey attracted her to the Universal Negro Improvement Association (UNIA-ACL) in 1918.

 In 1920, she formed the Black Cross Nurses Association, an auxiliary with UNIA-ACL.
-Her experience as an actress was an effective communication vehicle with the ideals of the Garvey movement, though she became disillusioned with its mission later on.
+Her experience as an actress was an effective communication vehicle for the ideals of the Garvey movement, though she later became disillusioned with its mission.
 Henrietta Vinton Davis died November 23, 1941.

 To become an Actor or Actress